zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

 </figure>
 <br />

-Once you are done configuring the lambda function, you’ll see it get created here.
-Feel free to move around and see what all things AWS Lambda offers.

 ### Configuring Policies for Lambda function

-As said in Step 4 previously, we need extra permissions in order to access the S3 Bucket for execution of our Lambda code, follow along to set it up.
+As said in Step 3 previously, we need extra permissions in order to access the S3 Bucket for execution of our Lambda code, follow along to set it up.

 **Step 1:** Scroll down from your Lambda page, you’ll see a few tabs there.
 Go to `Configurations` and select `Permissions` from the left sidebar.